 - Dallas Willard

-It has been said that discouraged people tend to think discouraging thoughts and worried people, tend towards anxiety.
-We truly are a product of what we let our mind dwell on.
-Our thoughts often become so automatic, that half the time we don't recognize we are thinking them or even acknowledge WHAT we are thinking.
-Having been on this journey for quite some time, I think we tend to fall prey to numerous lies whispered ever so subtly in our minds, or further, simply get distracted with the amount of stimulus we submit ourselves to everyday.
-Which keeps our brain in a distracted, frenzied state not allowing us time to pause, acknowledge and reflect what we spend time thinking about.
+I've heard that discouraged people tend to think discouraging thoughts and worried people, tend towards anxiety.
+We are a product of what we let our mind dwell on.
+Our thoughts become so automatic, we often don't recognize we are thinking them or WHAT we are thinking.
+Having been on this journey for quite some time, I know we tend to fall prey to numerous lies whispered subtly in our minds.
+Further, we get distracted with the amount of stimulus we submit ourselves to everyday.
+This keeps our brain in a distracted, frenzied state not allowing us time to pause, acknowledge and reflect on what we spend time thinking about.

 How often have you bought into the following lies or similar: